Morris Plains Child Custody Attorneys

 Protect Your Parental Rights in Morris Plains, NJ

 Child custody cases are some of the most emotional family law matters since they impact your entire family’s future.
-As such, it is important to ensure you receive the legal counsel of a lawyer who puts you and your child’s best interests first.
+As such, it is important to ensure you receive the legal counsel of a lawyer who puts your and your child’s best interests first.
 At Lane and Lane, LLC, we pride ourselves on our commitment to our clients.
 We promise to put your family first.

 Steps to Secure Child Custody in Morris Plains